freedomofpress/securedrop-workstation-docs/README.md

 https://workstation.securedrop.org/ is automatically built from this repo.
 It redirects to the stable version by default, which is built from the commit tagged `stable`.
-The latest version tracks the tip of the `master` branch.
+The latest version tracks the tip of the `main` branch.

 To tag a new stable version, delete the current `stable` tag, and push a new individually signed, annotated `stable` tag (`git tag -sa stable`).
 When